Palks-Studio/flask_chatbot_advanced_2.0/README.md

 The `logs/` directory automatically records Flask server errors:

-- automatic creation of `logs/errors.log` when an error occurs
+- automatic creation of log files when an error occurs
 - automatic creation of the `logs/` directory if missing
 - recording of date, error message and full traceback